Abhi0808raj/Linux_System_Monitor_TUI/README.md

 - **Qt6 GUI Version**: A modern GUI version of this system monitor built with Qt6 is available in a separate repository
 - Both versions share similar core functionality but with different user interfaces

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## License

-This project is open source.
-Please check the LICENSE file for details.

-## Author

-Created as a learning project to explore Linux system programming and terminal user interfaces.